PravinKumarPathak/Financial-Transaction-Recording-System/README.md

-## Financial-Transaction-Recording-System
+## Financial Transaction Recording System

 ### Introduction:
-This is a financial transaction recording system that is capable of creating a new entry, reading existing entries, updating existing entries and deleting existing entries.
+This application is a financial transaction recording system that is capable of creating a new entry, reading existing entries, updating existing entries and deleting existing entries.

 ### Components:
 The application has three different web pages =>